What is Your Dog’s Behavior Telling You?

 Why Do Dogs Bark?

 It’s natural for dogs to bark and sometimes, a bark from a strange dog may even be unsettling.
-Barking is a dog’s way of communicating and sometimes the message may be as clear as “Someone is at the door” or something more complex such as boredom, fear, or confusion.
+Barking is a dog’s way of communicating, and sometimes the message may be as transparent as “Someone is at the door” or something more complex such as boredom, fear, or confusion.
 Rather than yelling at your dog, which he or she may see as your “bark”, try to get to the bottom of the bark and make proper changes in the household.

 My Dog is a Digger